Book Discussion for Adults

 Special Events with Illinois Libraries Presents

-Illinois Libraries Present events will be back starting in September!
+Illinois Libraries Present events continue throughout the Winter and Spring!
 Join us for the following virtual events through Illinois Libraries Presents.
 Registration is required and will be available at the links below or at the library.
-On-site screenings may be hosted if we have enough people interested, so be sure to sign up in the early if you would like to watch with us!
+Registration is limited to Kaneville Public Library District residents.
+On-site screenings may be hosted if we have enough people interested, so be sure to sign up in the library early if you would like to watch with us!

-10/21 at 7pm • Beyond the Screen: A “Wicked” Conversation with Marissa Bode • bit.ly/ILPMarissaBode
+03/19 at 7pm • Beyond the Page with Percival Everett • bit.ly/ILPPercivalEverett

 These events are made possible by Illinois Libraries Present (ILP), a statewide collaboration among public libraries offering premier events.
 ILP is funded in part by a grant awarded by the Illinois State Library, a department of the Office of the Secretary of State, using funds provided by the U.S. Institute of Museum and Library Services, under the provisions of the Library Services and Technology Act (LSTA).